WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The MTI transport layer is QUIC with packets.
-It assumes that QUIC has a way to deliverr the packets in an effecent unreliable mode as wells as an optiona way to deliver important metadata packets in a relieable mode.
+It assumes that QUIC has a way to deliverr the packets in an effecent unreliable mode as wells as an optional way to deliver important metadata packets in a relieable mode.
+It assumes that QUIC can report up to the rate adaptation layer a current max target bandwidth that QUIC can transmit at.
+It's possible these are all unrealstic charactersitcs of QUIC in which case a new transport protcol shoudl be developed that provides these and is layered on top of DTLS for security.

 This is secured by checking the fingerprints of the DTLS connection match the fingerprints provided at the control layer or by checking